kbss-cvut/fta-fmea-ui/README.md

 This tool provides two types of reliability analyses - `Fault Tree Analysis (FTA)` and `Failure Modes and Effects Analysis (FMEA)`.
 It is primarily focused on FTA which offers possibilities for system partonomy definition, [FTA construction](./doc/fta-construction-algorithm.md) and an automatic conversion of the trees to FMEA tables given the unified ontological model.
+Detailed description of functions are described in [user manual](./doc/user-manual.md).

 ## Execution